nmime/uno/README.md

-# UNO Card Game for Telegram Web App
+# UNO Card Game in Telegram Mini App

-Welcome to the UNO card game for Telegram Web App!
+Welcome to the UNO card game!
 This is a monorepo repository which contains the front-end, back-end, and bot apps.

 This project is a multi-player game of UNO that you can play with your friends via Telegram.
 The bot app handles user